nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * User will be prompted to verify the clear command.
 * To bypass the verification prompt, the user can follow `clear` with `--force`.
 This will clear the address book without additional prompting.

-### Adding points: `addpoints`

-Adds points for a member in the loyalty program.

-Format: `addpoints n/MEMBER_NAME p/POINTS`

-* Adds the corresponding number of points for a memeber based on their name.
-* The points **must be a positive integer** 1, 2, 3, … 200

-Examples:
-* `addpoints n/John Doe p/50`

-### Subtracting points: `subpoints`

-Subtracts points for a member in the loyalty program.

-Format: `subpoints n/MEMBER_NAME p/POINTS`

-* Subtracts the corresponding number of points for a memeber based on their name.
-* The points **must be a positive integer** 1, 2, 3, … [current number of points the member has currently]

-Examples:
-* `subpoints n/John Doe p/50`

 ### Exiting the program : `exit`

 Exits the program.